 Situated in Routes des Jardins in Curepipe, the Curepipe Botanical Garden is reputed to be the second largest in all of Mauritius.
-It is also known as the SSR Botanical Garden of Curepipe, named after the former Prime Minister and great political persona of Mauritius Sir Seewoosagur Ramgoolam in the 1980s.
-Another botanical garden of Mauritius is also named after the very statesman - the Sir Seewoosagur Ramgoolam Botanical Garden in Pamplemousses.
+It is also known as the SSR Botanical Garden of Curepipe, named after the former prime minister and great political persona of Mauritius Sir Seewoosagur Ramgoolam in the 1980s.
+Another botanical garden of Mauritius is also named after the very statesmen - the Sir Seewosagur Ramgoolam Botanical Garden in Pamplemousses.

 History of Curepipe Botanical Garden

 The Curepipe Botanical Garden was established in the year 1870.
 The purpose of this botanical garden was to cultivate different species of plants that were otherwise not acclimatising to the less temperate parts of the island.

 Unlike other places, Curepipe had a colder climate than the coastal areas of Mauritius.
 Its counter-part the Pamplemousses Botanical Garden didn’t have the appropriate grounds for planting certain species, and thus, they were transferred to the Curepipe branch.

 Initially, a wide range of exotic plant species was introduced in the garden and also in Mauritius, namely Rhododendrons, Azaleas and Camphors along with numerous exotic fruit trees.
 Currently, some of the rarest and endangered plant species that are endemic to Mauritius are also growing slowly.